51st ANNUAL CONFERENCE

 Accommodation

-In terms of hotels, we recommend the following hotels, all are within half an hour's walking distance from the conference venue (Berkely Square is the closest).
+In terms of hotels, we recommend the following hotels, all are within a short walk of the conference venue (Cork is a very compact city).
 We have not blocked rooms for the conference with any of these hotels, so we suggest to book early.
 Please be advised that it will get rather busy so booking the accommodation early is key.

-River Lee Hotel (4 star hotel close to UCC campus - 15 minute walk from conference venue)
+River Lee Hotel (4 star hotel very close to UCC campus - less than 5 minute walk from campus)

 Garnish House (highly regarded guest house.
-Next to university campus - 20 minute walk from conference venue)
+Next to university campus - 1 minutes walk from campus)

 Google Maps